 Stenosis occurs most often in the lower back (lumbar) area.
 When it occurs

 in the neck , it is called cervical spinal stenosis.

 of spinal stenosis varies—it may stay the same, get better, or get worse.

-activities and affect your quality of life.
+activities.
+They can have a big effect your quality of life.
 If symptoms are still severe after

 you have tried other treatment for a while, surgery may be considered.